 What can you do to stop this harmful proposal?

-The Department of Homeland Security is expected to revoke work authorization for H-4 visa holders in the coming months.
+The Department of Homeland Security is expected to revoke work authorization for H‑4 visa holders in the coming months.
 However, the administration must first publish the proposed new regulation and invite public comments before the new policy goes into effect.
-During this 60-day comment period, the general public is invited to submit in writing their opposition to the rule and how it would impact them.
+During this 30 or 60-day comment period, the general public is invited to submit in writing their opposition to the rule and how it would impact them.

 We encourage immigrants, advocates, and friends and family of H‑4 visa holders to submit comments expressing opposition to the proposed rule and calling for work authorization for H‑4 visa holders to be left intact.

 We call on Members of Congress to speak publicly in support of the ability of H‑4 visa holders to work, to advocate with the Department of Homeland Security to leave the H‑4 work authorization rule intact, and to support legislative efforts that protect H‑4 visa holders and their families.